Skip to Main Content

 You will need a LaTeX editor of some sort.
 For this workshop we will use Overleaf.

 For your work with LaTeX outside of this workshop there are multiple options.
-There are several online editors available, including Overleaf or Authorea (Sharelatex just merged with Overleaf).
+There are several online editors available, including Overleaf or Authorea (Sharelatex was a well used service that merged with Overleaf several years ago).
 You can also install LaTeX locally in your computer.

 To sign up in Overleaf: